userRinks/alx-low_level_programming/0x0F-function_pointers/README.md

 ## Description

-The "0x0F - Function Pointers" project contains several files that demonstrate different aspects of function pointers and their practical usage.
+This project contains several files that demonstrate different aspects of function pointers and their practical usage.
 Each file focuses on a specific use case and showcases the power and flexibility of function pointers in C programming.

 The files included in this project are: